AidenLM/Monopoly/README.md

-# Monopoly Man
+# Monopoly

-This is a simple terminal-based board game called **Monopoly Man**, written in C.
+This is a simple terminal-based board game called **Monopoly**, written in C.

 ## How to Play